replicatedhq/help-center/content/docs/native/packaging-an-application/clustering.md

 {{< linked_headline "Templates" >}}

-The cluster property for both components and containers can be templatized.
+The cluster property for both components and containers can be templated.
 The template function must be parsable as a boolean.
-In addition, each of the properties of *cluster_host_count* and *cluster_instance_count* can be templatized.
+In addition, each of the properties of *cluster_host_count* and *cluster_instance_count* can be templated.
 In this case the template function must be parsable as an unsigned integer.
 This was introduced in Replicated {{< version version="2.8.0" >}}.